 Author: Doctor Stefano Bigagli

-The physiotherapeutic evaluation shows widespread pain on finger pressure in the cervical paravertebral area, upper trapezius, and Sternocleidomastoideus bilaterally; it also has a painful functional limitation, especially in flexion-extension and inclination, bilaterally.
+The physiotherapeutic evaluation shows a decrease at the pressure pain threshold with painfulness in the middle and upper cervical paravertebral area, upper trapezius, and bilateral sternocleidomastoid; it also presents a slightly painful functional limitation in flexion and right inclination.

 Cervical ROM test before and after bilateral HVLA manipulation of the upper cervical spine (15-day follow-up).

 The patient performed, as prescribed, frequent movements of the neck in rotation and extension of the dorsal spine, from sitting, during the day while she was at work.